Yamini2001/LeetCode-Solutions/README.md

 ## Words Within Two Edits of the Dictionary
 Return a list of all words from queries, that match with some word from dictionary after a maximum of two edits.
 Return the words in the same order they appear in queries.

+## Maximise the Distance between Points on a Square
+Return the maximum possible minimum Manhattan distance between the selected k points.